 A range of circumstances can result in a 'no' grade for the safety and risk criterion.
 They must all relate to actual harm/risk of harm to the patient, the candidate, the examiners, the College, APA or the profession.
 A distinction needs to made between immediate risk of harm versus anticipation of a future risk.
 An example of the former might be unsafe infection control practices for intimate examination or treatment.
-Some examples of the latter might include: if a patient is given an inappropriate home exercise program which could be harmful; where failure Australian College of Physiotherapists Training Program Manual (v.
-March 2020)

-to establish consent or undertake risk assessment for a procedure could expose the candidate (and, indirectly, the examiners and organisation) to a negligence claim; or where the candidate's inattention to serious physical or mental health flags means that the patient may not receive the most appropriate holistic management including preventative steps to promote their safety.
+Some examples of the latter might include: if a patient is given an inappropriate home exercise program which could be harmful; where failure to establish consent or undertake risk assessment for a procedure could expose the candidate (and, indirectly, the examiners and organisation) to a negligence claim; or where the candidate's inattention to serious physical or mental health flags means that the patient may not receive the most appropriate holistic management including preventative steps to promote their safety.
 An amendment has been made to the examination mark sheet to include safety considerations in assessment.